AlpAydinoglu/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a doctoral candidate in the ESE department and the GRASP Lab at Penn where I am advised by Michael Posa.
-Previously, I was an undergraduate at Istanbul Technical University where I worked with İbrahim Eksin, M. Turan Söylemez and Neslihan Serap Şengör.
+Previously, I was an undergraduate at Istanbul Technical University where I worked with İbrahim Eksin, Turan Söylemez and Neslihan Şengör.

 I am interested in robots that make and break contact with their environment.
-I work in the intersection of robotics, optimization, control theory and non-smooth mechanics.
-Currently, I am working on real-time multi-contact model predictive control focusing on dynamic manipulation tasks.
+I work in the intersection of robotics, optimization, control theory, learning and non-smooth mechanics.
+Currently, I am developing a real-time multi-contact model predictive control algorithm with a focus on dynamic manipulation tasks.